-There are many recognizable brands of pocket watches available should you decide to add one to your watch collection.
 From high-end Tiffany & Co. and Cartier examples made of karat gold to the more affordable models marketed by Elgin and Ball, associating a watch with a brand will help you discern whether you have a $400 watch or a $40,000 one.
 There are other lesser known brands that are popular with collectors as well.

-The Inner Workings
+Inner Workings of Pocket Watches

-The number of adjustments (the calibrations a watch has to keep it running accurately regarding of the position in which it is held) also impact the value of an old pocket timepiece.
+The number of adjustments (the calibrations a watch has to keep it running accurately regardless of the position in which it is held) also impact the value of an old pocket timepiece.
 Look to a watch professional for more guidance, if you're having trouble determining the quality of your antique pocket watch.

 Pocket Watch Chains

 Watch chains were made in a variety of different styles.
 They could be made of karat gold for use with top-tier gold watches, gold plated, or silver.
 They could even be woven of hair, fitted with metal findings, and given as a gift from a bride to a groom during the Victorian era.

 Regardless of what they were made of, most had a specific type of catch with a curved top and side hook used to hold the watch on one end.
 The other end could have one of several types of mechanisms used to hold the chain in place on a vest.
 Some were hooks or loops to fit around a button; others were toggle types that fit through a small hole (finished like a button hole but specifically meant to hold a watch chain).
 Some chains also have a decorative fob.

 Once fastened to a gentleman's vest, the chain would drape like a garland to the watch pocket where the timepiece was held.
 The storage of the watch in a vest pocket, in fact, is the origin of the name "pocket" watch.